manyducksco/borf/packages/browser/README.md

 ![bundle size](https://img.shields.io/bundlephobia/min/@borf/browser)
 ![bundle size](https://img.shields.io/bundlephobia/minzip/@borf/browser)

+> WARNING: This package is very early in development.
+There are frequent breaking changes, many bugs and undocumented
+> or incorrectly documented features, and READMEs don't get updated in a timely manner.

 This is the front-end portion of [Borf](https://www.borfjs.com).
 It handles things like components, [routing](#routing), data binding, logging, and crash handling, all out-of-the-box, aiming to cover the common needs of modern web apps while striking a balance between features and size.